panglcn/automation-cucumber-rest_assured/README.md

 Before run tests
  - Access to config.json file to setup something that you want automate
     + test_type: it should be ui for web application and api for api testing
+    + browser: currently, it runs with chrome, but we can custom to support multiple browsers by modify Hooks class
     + url: default url just in case using for web application
     + grid_hub: provide grid hub server if run tests on remote
     + time_out_second: time out wait for element